Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 - Security auditing of system routing configurations
 - Educational purposes for understanding Windows networking internals
 - Foundation for more advanced network manipulation tools
+- Integration into larger security or network management applications

 ## Technical Notes